swhustla/pycon2017-alzheimers-hack/docs/data_dictionary.md

-# Alzheimer's Disease Challenge Hackathon: Dataset D1 (Full Data Dictionary)
+# Alzheimer's Disease Challenge Hackathon: Full Data Dictionary

-For more information on other datasets, please see [datasets.md](datasets.md).
-For a high level summary of the D1 data set, please see [dataset_d1.md](dataset_d1.md).
+For a high level summary of the datasets, please see [README.md](docs/README.md).

-## D1: Longitudinal training set
-> Longitudinal measurements (i.e. over multiple visits) with associated outcomes (i.e. labelled training set) compiled from the entire ADNI history.
-Contains all individuals that have provided data in at least two visits (different dates) across ADNI1, ADNI GO and ADNI2.
-Data from sources such as MR & PET imaging, cognitive tests, CSF biomarkers and clinical assessment have been processed using standard ADNI data pipelines.

 ## Full data dictionary